 Please also check out the Ragdoll Fanciers Worldwide Website: Ragdoll Fanciers WorldWide: Lilac Colors

-According to the Cat Fancier’s Association (CFA), lilac is one of the six possible point colors for Ragdoll cats.
-The others are seal, blue, chocolate, red, and cream.
-These point colors can be solid, but also lynx, tortie-lynx, and parti-colored (or tortie).
+According to the Cat Fancier’s Association (CFA), Lilac is one of the six possible point colors for Ragdoll cats.
+The others are Seal, Blue, Chocolate, Red, and Cream.
+These point colors can be Solid, Lynx, Tortie-Lynx, and partial-colored (or Tortie).

-Depending on the color pattern, there can be several variations of lilac Ragdoll cats.
+Several variations of Lilac Ragdoll cats can exist depending on the color pattern.
 Here are the main characteristics of each of these pattern variations:

 Lilac Point Ragdoll Cats

 These cats display a white body, with points colored in frosty grey with a pinkish tinge.
 This is what the term lilac refers to.
 Please note that this is a technical term used by cat breeding professionals.
 The typical eye color for Lilac Point Ragdolls is blue.
 As for their nose leather and paw pads, these are lavender-pink in color.